Star Fox (1993 video game): Gameplay

-The difficulty in Star Fox is also set in a unique way.
-Most scrolling shooters, if they have selectable difficulty levels, allow the player to set the difficulty by choosing an option (e.g. "Easy", "Normal", and "Hard") at the beginning of the game.
-This option usually affects variables such as the number of lives a player has, the number of enemies encountered in the game, the speed of enemies, and so on.
-By contrast, at the beginning of Star Fox, the player is given a choice of one of three routes to take through the Lylat system.
-Each of these routes corresponds with a certain level of difficulty, but each route has its own series of unique levels.
-This gives Star Fox somewhat more replay value than other scrolling shooters that have a fixed series of levels each time the game is played.
+At the beginning of the game, the player is given a choice of one of three routes to take through the Lylat system.
+Each of these routes corresponds with a certain level of difficulty and has its own series of unique levels, providing additional challenge and replay value on subsequent playthroughs.
 The three game paths all contain the planet Corneria (the first level) and Venom (the last level), but they each have different versions depending on the path taken.

 In each level, the player is accompanied by three computer-controlled wingmen: Peppy Hare, Slippy Toad and Falco Lombardi.
 At certain pre-scripted points, one will fly into the player's view, often either chasing an enemy or being chased and asking for assistance.
 Ignoring a wingman's pleas will result in him taking damage, or even being shot down.
 They cannot be damaged by the player's own lasers (although they will complain if hit).
-Regardless of their survival, wingmen are not present during boss battles but rejoin the player before the next stage.
+Regardless of their survival, wingmen are not present during boss battles, but rejoin the player before the next stage.
 A player may choose to help their wingmen when they ask for assistance, as doing so will allow them to engage some of the enemies not destroyed by the player, helping the player to succeed and additionally making it easier to achieve maximum score in a given level.
 Additional points are also granted at the end of each level depending on the health of each wingman.
 If a wingman gets shot down, he will not return for the rest of the game.

 Plot

 This game takes place in a fictional planetary system called the Lylat system, which is inhabited by anthropomorphic animal species such as foxes, frogs, birds, rabbits, and apes.
 It contains the planets Corneria and Venom, representing good and evil, respectively.
-Andross, an evil scientist, fled to the planet Venom after being banished from Corneria, and declared war on the latter, unleashing an enormous army to wreak havoc on the Lylat System.
+Andross, an evil scientist, has fled to the planet Venom after being banished from Corneria, and declared war on the latter, unleashing an enormous army to wreak havoc on the Lylat System.
 General Pepper, the commanding officer of Corneria's defense force, dispatches a prototype high-performance fighter aircraft called the "Arwing".
 However, lacking in time to train pilots for the new aircraft, he summons the elite mercenary team Star Fox to defeat Andross.
 Fox McCloud, the leader of the team, is accompanied by his teammates, Falco Lombardi, Peppy Hare, and Slippy Toad.